ublitzjs/preprocess/src/my_thoughts.md

 However to avoid alignment of 8 bytes and stay without any paddings, one byte seems to be needed.
 But now let's look at these values of cache container:
-    Status status - enum value which actually never needs more than 4 bits bool cacheCanHaveAST - 1 bit. // helps with understanding polymorphic caches bool sourceHasAST - 1 bit. // this one is needed only when caching first time in libuv.
-By this I decide if I should read file normally or "2 bytes -> uint32_t numbers -> contents" uint16_t busyLevel - amount of tasks / "js asked", which gets deleted if 0 - 12 bits as an overrated maximum It may seem at first, that all these can be somehow combined because have clear limits, BUT here comes "thread safety".
+    Status status - enum value which actually never needs more than 4 bits uint16_t busyLevel - amount of tasks / "js asked", which gets deleted if 0 - 12 bits as an overrated maximum bool cacheCanHaveAST - 1 bit. // helps with understanding polymorphic caches bool sourceFileHasAST - 1 bit. // this one is needed only when caching first time in libuv.
+By this I decide if I should read file normally or "2 bytes -> uint32_t numbers -> contents" bool cacheIsGlobal - 1 bit. // Just a sign, created the moment cache is allocated It may seem at first, that all these can be somehow combined because have clear limits, BUT here comes "thread safety".
-I cannot unite "status" and sourceHasAST", because "sourceHasAST" can be read whenever wanted and is READONLY, while for status "caching::dataMap" should always be locked.
+I cannot unite "status" and sourceFileHasAST", because "sourceHasAST" can be read whenever wanted and is READONLY, while for status "caching::dataMap" should always be locked.
- Using logic above, I CAN unite "busyLevel" and "status", because both require map to be locked, and unite "cacheCanHaveAST" with "sourceHasAST", because both a readonly booleans
+ Using logic above, I CAN unite "busyLevel" and "status", because both require map to be locked, and unite "cacheCanHaveAST" with "sourceFileHasAST", because both a readonly booleans

++ .compile processing function would first read/stream the template and find ast and then -> queue libuv to write that all to output.
+But instead of recreating new input descriptor I would just "move" descriptor to the beginning.
+On Linux it is "lseek" function.

 ### Multithreaded AST creation.
 Processing functions are usually different, but one thing definitely unites them - parallelized cache handling.
 Now so that AST exists it is important to understand, that several threads may process same cache in parallel, the result of this processing should not go to waste, unnecessary work should not be done and my C++ app should have mercy on the server, which might choose my app.